If I was to do my time in Naples again, I would change one thing. I would spend longer on the Amalfi Coast.

 The charm is in exploring the small towns that are harder to reach, walking amongst the nature, and sipping cocktails on the water.
 It’s about knowing that you are close to major sites like Mount Vesuvius, Pompeii, and Paestum… but far enough away to not get caught in the crowds.

 Having said all of that, I realise that not everyone has time to stay for several nights – and it is certainly possible to do a day trip to the Amalfi Coast from Naples.

 The biggest issue you’ll have is transportation, especially if you want to see more than just one place.
-Before I go through some of my advice for independent travellers, you may want to consider one of these Amalfi Coast tours from Naples to make your day easier:
+Before I go through some of my advice for independent travellers, you may want to consider an Amalfi Coast tour from Naples to make your day easier.

 How do you get from Naples to Sorrento?

 There are several ways to get from Naples to Sorrento – by ferry, by train, or with a car transfer.

 My preference is for the ferry.
 It’s a bit more expensive than the train but it is faster, more comfortable, and much more scenic.
 What better way to start your trip to the Amalfi Coast than with a wonderful view of the shoreline as you approach.